aws-samples/amazon-chime-sdk-call-analytics-recorder/README.md

 - AWS Account and credentials
 - Basic understanding of SIP telephony
 - Node >v16
-- Docker running (for some configurations)
+- Docker running

 ### Optional

-- Output Bucket
 - SIPREC capable telephony

 ## How It Works

-This demo includes both an automatic and selective recording option.
-With automatic recording, all calls to the Amazon Chime SDK Voice Connector will be recorded and stored in the designated Amazon Simple Storage Service (S3) Bucket.
+In this demo, all calls to the created Amazon Chime SDK Voice Connector will be recorded and stored in an Amazon Simple Storage Service (S3) Bucket.
 These objects will be stored with a prefix of the Amazon Chime SDK Voice Connector ID.
-No other compute is required to use this option.
+Once the recording is completed, it will be transcribed using Amazon Transcribe.
+Once this is completed, the transcription will be used to generate a summarization of the call.

-### Automatic Recording Configuration
+### Configuration

-To enable automatic call recording, you must:
+To enable recording with an Amazon Chime SDK call analytics configuration associated with an Amazon Chime SDK voice connector, you must:

 - Create an S3 bucket
 - Create an AWS Identity and Access Management (IAM) role